Skip to contents

 reference

-a string indicating which treatment group should be considered as the reference level.
-Accepted values are one of the levels in the treatment variable.
-Default to the first level used in the glm object.
+a string or list of strings indicating which treatment group(s) to use as reference level for pairwise comparisons.
+Accepted values must be a subset of the levels in the treatment variable.
+Default to the first n-1 treatment levels used in the glm object.
 This parameter influences the calculation of treatment effects relative to the chosen reference group.

 mod